Mahbubul-Alam-PhD/PHM-Society-2021/README.md

 # PHM-Society-2021
-Remaining Useful Life Estimation using Event Data (Submission No. 3055 to Annual Conference of the PHM Society 2021)
+Remaining Useful Life Estimation using Event Data ([link] (https://papers.phmsociety.org/index.php/phmconf/article/view/3055))

 The event data used in the paper which is generated using the CMAPSS data.
 Please cite these two papers if you use this data for any publications.